VonHeikemen/lsp-zero.nvim/README.md

 ```

 If you don't install `mason.nvim` then you'll need to list the LSP servers you have installed using [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#configurename-opts).

+> Note: if you use NixOS don't install mason.nvim

 ```lua
 local lsp = require('lsp-zero').preset({name = 'minimal'})